jzz0026/Galvanize_capstone_project_drug_reviews/README.md

    <img src="https://wiki.tum.de/download/attachments/22578349/LSTMdiff.jpg?version=1&modificationDate=1486080694247&api=v2" alt="alternate text" width="800">
 </p>

+- **Word Embedding**
+  In order to use LSTM, an adddional layer of word embedding has to be added, which is a language modeling technique used for **mapping   words to vectors of real numbers**.
+Typically, a word embedding model (e.g. CBOW) predicts **the current word given context words**     within **specific window**.
+The input layer contains the context words and the output layer contains the current word.
+The hidden       layer contains the number of dimensions in which we want to represent current word present at the output layer.

 ## Exploratory data analysis
 - The number of comments posted had a trend of increasing with time seires.
 The website probably became more popular after 2015.
 <p align="center">